 How Weak L&D Functions Handle Training Assessments

-In general, most learning and development functions provide a good sense of training priorities based upon what is most requested by the workforce.
+In general, most learning and development functions have training strategies that provide a good sense of training priorities based upon what is most requested by the workforce.
 But ineffective L&D functions do not scientifically identify the critical few skills, knowledge, and attitudes that are most important to the leaders of the business or to the strategy as a whole.

 An Example of a Weak Training Needs Assessment

-For example, an assessment that asks managers to force-rank or prioritize training options (i.e. presentation skills versus business acumen skills) will only tell you what people think they want on a preconceived list of comparative training options.
+For example, an assessment that asks managers to force-rank or prioritize training options (i.e., sales presentation skills versus business acumen skills) will only tell you what people think they want on a preconceived list of comparative training options.